-All staff understand the Cheshire East Safeguarding Children's Partnership (CESCP) 'Continuum of Need' and Child Protection procedures; to ensure that the needs of our children are effectively assessed; decisions are based on a child's development needs, parenting capacity and family & environmental factors.
+(see link in previous section) to ensure that the needs of our children are effectively assessed; decisions are based on a child's development needs, parenting capacity and family & environmental factors.
 We ensure that the most appropriate referrals are made.
-We actively support multi-agency planning for these children and, in doing so, provide information from the child's point of view; bringing their lived experience to life as evidenced by observations or information provided.
+We actively support multi agency planning for these children and, in doing so, provide information from the child's point of view; bringing their lived experience to life as evidenced by observations or information provided.
 Staff know how to pass on any concerns no matter how trivial they seem.